RocketChat/docs-old/developer-guides/rest-api/README.md

 > **This API is a work in progress, so feel free to test, ask us questions, and submit Pull Requests!**

-If you are an end-user and not a dev or a tester, [create an issue](https://github.com/RocketChat/Rocket.Chat/issues/new) to request new APIs -- and consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZL94ZE6LGVUSN) to the project.
+If you are an end-user and not a dev or a tester, [create a NFR](https://forums.rocket.chat/c/feature-requests) to request new APIs -- and consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZL94ZE6LGVUSN) to the project.

 > All API calls in the documentation are made using `curl`.
 However, you are free to use Java / Python / PHP / Golang / Ruby / Swift / Objective-C / Rust / Scala / C# or any other programming languages.